 Contact: Katherine Oxenreiter, 312.589.5104

-CHICAGO – Truth in Accounting (TIA), a Chicago-based think tank that analyzes government financial reporting, found that Philadelphia has the third highest taxpayer burden amongst the 20 most populous U.S. cities.
-Philadelphia’s taxpayer burden - the amount each taxpayer would have to pay for the city to be debt-free - comes out to a staggering $27,500.
+CHICAGO – Truth in Accounting (TIA), a Chicago-based think tank that analyzes government financial reporting, found that Houston’s taxpayer burden - the amount each taxpayer would have to pay for the city to be debt-free - comes out to a staggering $11,700.
+When ranked amongst the 20 most populous cities in the U.S., Houston has the sixth worst taxpayer burden.

 To determine a city’s taxpayer burden, TIA researchers use a systematic and thorough approach to get a complete picture of the city’s finances.
 Unlike reporting done by city government officials, TIA’s data includes all promised liabilities such as retiree health care and pensions.
-According to TIA’s analysis, Philadelphia has committed to $9.4 billion in pension payments and $2.2 billion for retiree health care, but the city has not adequately funded these obligations.
+According to TIA’s analysis, Houston has committed to $5.3 billion in pension payments and $2.1 billion for retiree health care, but the city has not adequately funded these obligations.

 This year, TIA has noticed a dramatic increase in reported pension liabilities.
 New financial standards require the city to list the bulk of its pension obligations on the balance sheet for the first time.
 This rule increases transparency, but also produces a massive jump in reported debt statistics.
-For example, Philadelphia’s reported pension liability increased from $454.5 million in 2014 to $9 billion in 2015 and TIA calculations say that amount is still inaccurate.
+For example, Houston’s reported pension liability increased from $1.2 billion in 2014 to $5.6 billion in 2015.

-TIA researchers also discovered that the city is hiding $668 million in retiree health care obligations.
-When all unfunded liabilities and hidden debt are included, Philadelphia’s total debt amounts to $14.3 billion after available assets are deducted.
+Although Houston is reporting all pension debt, TIA researchers discovered that the city is still concealing $552 million in retiree health care obligations.
+When all unfunded liabilities and hidden debt are included, Houston’s total debt amounts to $7.6 billion after available assets are deducted.

 Across all 20 cities, TIA researchers calculated a total of almost $263 billion in unfunded liabilities, a huge financial burden for taxpayers.
 TIA believes high debt and taxpayer burden are not abstract numbers: they’re linked with lower quality of life, poor highway systems, and the slow home price recovery.